Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Introduction

 \subsection{Outline}

 The remainder of this paper is organized as follows.
 The governing equations and basic DG discretization are reviewed in Sections~\ref{sec:governing_equations} and~\ref{sec:DG-discretization}, respectively.
 The following section presents the positivity-preserving and entropy-bounded multidimensional DG formulation for the transport step.
-Results for complex two- and three-dimensional moving detonation-wave simulations are given in Section~\ref{sec:results-2D}.
+Results for two-dimensional thermal-bubble advection and complex two- and three-dimensional moving detonation-wave simulations are given in Section~\ref{sec:results-2D}.
 We close the paper with concluding remarks.

 It is recommended that Part I~\citep{Chi22} be read first since the formulation developed here relies on many of the key ideas introduced in detail in the first part.
 For conciseness, important concepts already discussed in Part I are only briefly summarized in this paper.